The Management Education and Development (MED) division of the Academy of Management is delighted to invite you to our next interactive video webinar.

 Hosted by the Merrick School of Business at University of Baltimore, these webinars bring together academics and practitioners from around the world to discuss the latest topics in management learning and education.
 Participants who are new to the field are most welcome and the webinar will help them get engaged and up-to-date.

 All are welcome, and we are particularly keen to involve doctoral students, junior faculty and international scholars and practitioners who may not have easy access to the Academy annual meeting.
 The webinar is free, and you can participate using any electronic device (computer, tablet, phone, etc.) when you install Zoom (also free)

-Sponsor: Management Education and Development (MED) division; Kim Gower (U. of Mary Washington; MED Chair)
+Sponsor: Management Education and Development (MED) division; Sabine Hoidn (U. of St. Gallen; MED Chair)

 Host: Murray Dalziel (Dean, Merrick School of Business, U. of Baltimore)

 When: Oct 28, 2020 10:00-11:00 AM Eastern Time

 - If you do not have Zoom already installed in your computer or mobile device, before the webinar, please click here to download this free app.
 It is a very reliable, user-friendly and intuitive videoconferencing platform.

 If you have any questions, please contact Lisa Stickney or Eusebio Scornavacca.

 We look forward to welcoming you to this vibrant community of scholars and practitioners!